Saratoga - Davistown

 Saratoga - Davistown hosts an older demographic, ranking in the top quartile nationwide

-The median age in Saratoga-Davistown is 45 years, significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
+The median age in Saratoga-Davistown is 45 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
 Compared to Greater Sydney, Saratoga-Davistown has a higher proportion of residents aged 65-74 (12.7%) but fewer residents aged 25-34 (8.4%).
-According to the 2021 Census, the population aged 75 to 84 grew from 7.9% to 9.5%, while the proportion of those aged 5 to 14 decreased from 13.2% to 11.6%.
-By 2041, demographic projections indicate significant shifts in Saratoga-Davistown's age structure.
-The 75 to 84 age group is projected to grow by 41%, reaching 985 people from the current 698.
-Notably, combined age groups of 65 and above will account for 74% of total population growth, reflecting the area's aging demographic profile.
-Conversely, both the 25 to 34 and 0 to 4 age groups are projected to decrease in number.
+According to the 2021 Census, the 75 to 84 age group increased from 7.9% to 9.5%, while the 5 to 14 age group decreased from 13.2% to 11.6%.
+By 2041, demographic projections indicate that the 75 to 84 age group will grow by 41% (286 people), reaching a total of 985 from 698.
+Notably, the combined age groups of 65 and above will account for 74% of the total population growth in Saratoga-Davistown, reflecting its aging demographic profile.
+In contrast, both the 25 to 34 and 0 to 4 age groups are projected to decrease in number.

 Frequently Asked Questions - Age